terrence2/openfa/README.md

 * Standard - a standard format of some sort that should be easy to support
 * Todo - we know how to write a parser, but have not yet
 * Parsed - we know how to parse the file, but have little or no understanding of what it does
-* Partial - we know what most fields in the file do, but research is still needed on esoteric features
+* Partial - we know what some-to-most fields in the file do, but research is still needed on esoteric features
 * Complete - we know what all parts of the file do and have implemented a reader for all features

 ### VDO Format